-Respirator: Mist and dust respirators meeting ANSI Z88.2 shall be used in the presence of nuisance dusts.
-Activities requiring more sophisticated respiratory protective equipment shall be performed by qualified maintenance personnel (Single use)
+Respirator: Mist and dust respirators meeting ANSI Z88.2 shall be used in the presence of nuisance dust.
+Activities requiring more sophisticated respiratory protective equipment shall be performed by qualified maintenance personnel (Single-use)

 Goggles: Goggles meeting ANSI Z87.1 shall be used by employees in all departments, as outlined under Universal Precautions, and in any situation where Safety Data Sheets require (Single employee use) or (Disinfectable)

-Face Shields: Face shield meeting ANSI Z87.1 shall be used by employees in all departments, as outlined under Universal Precautions, and in any situation where Safety Data Sheets require (Disinfectable)
+Face Shields: Face shields meeting ANSI Z87.1 shall be used by employees in all departments, as outlined under Universal Precautions, and in any situation where Safety Data Sheets require (Disinfectable)